 Annotation

 The second part of your entry should summarize, in paragraph form, the content of the source.
 What you say about the source is dictated by the type of annotation you are asked to write [see above].
-In most cases, however, your annotation should describe the content and provide critical commentary that evaluates the source and its relationship to the topic.
+In most cases, however, your annotation should describe the content and provide critical commentary that evaluates the source and its relationship to the research problem.

 In general, the annotation should include one to three sentences about the item in the following order: (1) an introduction of the item; (2) a brief description of what the study was intended to achieve and the research methods used to gather information; (3) the scope of study [i.e., limits and boundaries of the research related to sample size, area of concern, targeted groups examined, or extent of focus on the problem]; (4) a statement about the study's usefulness in relation to your research and the topic; (5) a note concerning any limitations found in the study; (6) a summary of any recommendations or further research offered by the author(s); and, (7) a critical statement that elucidates how the source clarifies your topic or pertains to the research problem.